abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 ```
 set_high_limit(high_limit, channel)
 ```
 Set the pulse length for the upper servo limits.
-Typically around 2ms.
+Typically 2.0ms.
-Warning: Setting the pulse limit above 2ms may damage your servo.
+Warning: Setting the pulse limit above 2.0ms may damage your servo.
 **Parameters:**
 high_limit - Pulse length in milliseconds for the upper servo limit.
 channel (optional) - The channel for which the upper limit will be set.